 Voting is both a privilege and a civic responsibility.
 You must register to vote here in Town if you want to participate fully in the public issues facing Washington and elect the officials who will decide them.

-The Washington Democratic Town Committee (WDTC) offers the following voter guide, complete with useful computer links, so that you easily take every step in the process.
+The Washington Democratic Town Committee (WDTC) offers the following voter guide, so that you easily take every step in the process.

 In general elections (for municipal, state, and national offices), the Town of Washington has just one polling place for all of its five villages—that is, Washington Depot, Washington Green, New Preston, Woodville, and Marbledale.
 It is in Bryan Memorial Town Hall, which is located on Bryan Plaza, across the parking lot from the Washington Food Market.
 The telephone number of the Town Clerk’s office in Town Hall is: (860) 868-2786.